-- 1. promote a safe, orderly and stimulating school environment, supporting active teaching and learning; - 2. enforce the laws, policies, this Code of Conduct and regulations to ensure verify appropriate student behavior and a conducive educational climate; - 3. contact and involve parents/guardians in the resolution of a problem; related to their child; - 4. facilitate parent conferences; - 5. work with students to improve their behavior and, when appropriate, refer them to the appropriate support personnel for additional assistance; and - 6. work with teachers, counselors, other staff members, parents/guardians and students to attempt to elicit the root cause of inappropriate behavior and collaboratively develop plans to address both the symptoms and root causes of discipline problems.
+- 1. promote a safe, orderly and stimulating school environment, supporting active teaching and learning; - 2. enforce the laws, policies, this Code of Conduct and regulations to verify appropriate student behavior and a conducive educational climate; - 3. contact and involve parents/guardians in the resolution of a problem related to their child; - 4. facilitate parent conferences; - 5. work with students to improve their behavior and, when appropriate, refer them to the appropriate support personnel for additional assistance; and - 6. work with teachers, counselors, other staff members, parents/guardians and students to attempt to elicit the root cause of inappropriate behavior and collaboratively develop plans to address both the symptoms and root causes of discipline problems.

-DE.
-Other School Staff shall:
+E. Other School Staff shall:

-- 1. deal-Interact with all students in alignment with the District's Core Beliefs (see inside front cover); - 2. uphold the Code of Conduct; and - 3. report violations to school authorities. - 3.4Employees shall act as role models for students at all times, on or off school property.
+- 1. interact with all students in alignment with the District's Core Beliefs (see inside front cover); - 2. uphold the Code of Conduct; - 3. report violations to school authorities; and - 4. act as role models for students at all times, on or off school property.

-EF.
-Parents/Guardians shall:
+F. Parents/Guardians shall: